 Tips for Safe Fun with Your Dogs in the Cold Weather

 After a beautiful autumn, it seems winter is imminent, if not entirely upon us, here in New York City.
 For some (like my 10-pound dog Mercury) winter is a dreaded time of darkness and cold.
-For others (Charlotte and myself definitely fall into this category), winter is an exciting season filled with fun outdoor activities for you and your pup to share!
+For others (the larger Charlotte and myself definitely fall into this category), winter is an exciting season filled with fun outdoor activities for you and your pup to share!

 Before moving to NYC nearly seven years ago from Portland, Oregon, snow was a rare occurrence that usually didn't last much longer than a day or so.
 Which is to say, it wasn't something I gave a lot of thought to.
-However, since becoming a New Yorker where snow/slush/ice are a norm all winter, and adopting an active bigger dog who enjoys lots of time in the outdoors, I've become much more aware of the fun you can have in the snow.
-I've also become very aware of the safety concerns we need to be aware of while we're having fun.
+However, since becoming a New Yorker and experiencing snow/slush/ice all winter, and adopting an active bigger dog who enjoys lots of time in the outdoors, I've become much more aware of the fun you can have in the snow.
+I've also become very aware of the safety concerns we need to keep in mind while we're having fun.